TimCodes/TradeWithAI-/README.md

-# Alpha Arena - AI-Powered Autonomous Trading Platform
+# TradeWithAI - AI-Powered Autonomous Trading Platform

-Alpha Arena is a sophisticated trading platform that leverages multiple Large Language Models (LLMs) to make autonomous trading decisions.
+TradeWithAI is a sophisticated trading platform that leverages multiple Large Language Models (LLMs) to make autonomous trading decisions.
 The platform provides a comprehensive trading environment with real-time market data, risk management, and advanced analytics.

 ## 🚀 Features